Norway police shoot man who drove stolen ambulance into people | DW | 22.10.2019

 "An armed man stole an ambulance, drove away and hit some people.
 We got him now," the police spokesman told Reuters.

-Public broadcaster NRK showed video of an ambulance driving in the Torshov neighbourhood while several gunshots rang out.
+Public broadcaster NRK showed video of an ambulance driving in the Torshov neighborhood while several gunshots rang out.

-They told local news outlets they were searching for a woman in connection to the incident.
+They told local news outlets they were searching for a woman in connection with the incident.

 An Oslo University hospital spokesman told Reuters that it was another ambulance that eventually thwarted the hijacker.